Powered1337/OHD-Interal-v1.0/README.md

 # How to Use

 Inject when inside the game lobby.
 Currently dosen't work outside because of nullchecks(Will fix mabye).
+Home to open / close the menu.

 # Features
 Aimbot